Cadecraft/HomepageOmni/README.md

 3. Turn on Developer Mode in the top right
 4. In the top left, Load Unpacked and upload this entire folder

 Improved installation instructions will be added once this project becomes more complete.
+If you experience problems or have suggestions, feel free to create a GitHub issue.

 ## Commands

-Type any string to filter through the list of links (described below); press enter to go to the link
+Type any string to filter through the list of links (described below); press enter to go to the link.

-The up and down arrow keys can be used to switch between links from the filtered list
+The up and down arrow keys can be used to switch between links from the filtered list.

 Commands are prefixed with `:`.
 - `:show` - Show all links by default (when the omnibar is empty)